christopher5106/christopher5106.github.io/_posts/2016-07-14-element-research-torch-rnn-tutorial.markdown

 $$ o_t = W_{ho} h_t $$

-and converted to a probability with the Softmax function.
+and converted to a probability with the log softmax function.

 ```lua
 rr = nn.Sequential()